Livorno: 17th century and later

 In 1861, Italy succeeded in its wars of unification.
-At that time it counted 96,471 inhabitants.
-Livorno and Tuscany became part of the new Kingdom of Italy and as part of the Kingdom the town lost its status as a free port and the city's commercial importance declined.
+At that time the city counted 96,471 inhabitants.
+Livorno and Tuscany became part of the new Kingdom of Italy and, as part of the Kingdom, the town lost its status as a free port.
+The city's commercial importance declined.

 In the 18th and 19th centuries, Livorno had numerous public parks housing important museums such as the Museo Civico Giovanni Fattori, Museo di storia naturale del Mediterraneo, and cultural institutions as the Biblioteca Labronica F.D.
 Guerrazzi and others in Neoclassical style as Cisternone, Teatro Goldoni and Liberty style as Palazzo Corallo, Mercato delle Vettovaglie, Stabilimento termale Acque della Salute, the Scuole elementari Benci all the last on project by Angiolo Badaloni.

-During the 1930s, numerous villas were built on the avenue along the sea in Liberty style on design by Cioni.
+In the early 19th century, the American Elizabeth Ann Seton converted from Protestantism to Catholicism while visiting Italian friends in Livorno.
+She later was canonized as the first American-born saint.

-In the early 19th century, the first American-born saint, Elizabeth Ann Seton, converted from Protestantism to Catholicism while visiting Italian friends in Livorno.
+During the 1930s, numerous villas were built on the avenue along the sea in Liberty style based on designs by Cioni.
+These added to the architectural richness of the city.

-The city suffered extensive damage during World War II.
-Many historic sites and buildings were destroyed by bombs of the Allies preceding their invasion, including the cathedral and Synagogue of Livorno.
+Livorno suffered extensive damage during World War II.
+Many historic sites and buildings were destroyed by bombs of the Allies preceding their invasion of Italy, including the cathedral and Synagogue of Livorno.

-Livorno's citizens in recent decades have become well known for their left-wing politics.
+Since the late 20th century, Livorno's residents have become well known for their left-wing politics.
 The Italian Communist Party was founded in Livorno in 1921.

 Climate

 Livorno has a hot-summer mediterranean climate (Köppen climate classification Csa).
 Summers have warm days with the heat lingering on throughout the night, hence going above the subtropical threshold in spite of its relatively high latitude.
-Winters are mild for the latitude due to the influence from the Mediterranean Sea.
+Winters are mild for the latitude due to the moderating influence from the Mediterranean Sea.
 Precipitation is in a wet winter/dry summer pattern as with all climates fitting the Mediterranean definition.